-FAQs on the Eurosystem’s third covered bond purchase programme (CBPP3)
+Third covered bond purchase programme (CBPP3) - Questions & answers

-Q1.3: How will you treat a covered bond purchased under the CBPP3 if it has two or more ratings?
+Q1.3 How is a covered bond purchased under the CBPP3 treated if it has two or more ratings?
 Which rating do you use?

 If multiple, and possibly conflicting, ECAI assessments are available (i.e. external credit ratings provided by any of the four external credit assessment institutions, or eligible credit rating institutions, namely Standard & Poor’s, Fitch, Moody’s and DBRS), the first-best rule will be applied.
-For covered bonds that do not have the credit quality step 3 rating in Cyprus and Greece, a minimum asset rating at the level of the maximum achievable covered bond rating defined for the jurisdiction will be required.

 Can you confirm this and also describe the treatment given to multi-cédulas?

-Concretely, this paragraph states that the Eurosystem exempts specific debt instruments from the “close links” rule.
+Concretely, this Article states that the Eurosystem exempts specific debt instruments from the “close links” rule.
 As such, covered bonds can be “own-used” as collateral by the issuer (or by a closely linked counterparty) if they comply with the CRD/CRR.
 The actual or potential inclusion of government-guaranteed bank bonds in a pool of covered bonds pursuant to Article 139(1)(b) of Guideline (ECB/2014/60) does not affect the eligibility of such covered bonds for own-use.
 From 1 February 2020 covered bonds can be own-used only if they have an ECAI rating.

 Multi-cédulas are considered eligible for CBPP3 purchases as clarified in the ECB Decision of 15 October 2014 (ECB/2014/40).